Miccighel/MichaelSoprano/content/authors/admin/_index.md

 highlight_name: false
 ---

-**Benvignût!** Welcome to my personal webpage.
-Here, you can find information about my background, publications, and academic activities.

-Currently, I am a PostDoc at the University of Udine, affiliated with the [Social, Media, Data & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/).
+**Benvignût!** This is my personal webpage.
+I am a PostDoc at the University of Udine, affiliated with the [Social, Media, Data & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/).

 I hold a Ph.D. in Computer Science, Mathematics, and Physics, and my main research interests are Human Computation, Crowdsourcing, and Information Retrieval.
 I currently work on using crowdsourcing to address the ever-increasing challenge of misinformation spread.